 - Communicating with nonlawyer clients

-Professionalism.
-In the capstone offerings, students assume various roles, including lawyer, client, expert, or government official.
+Students assume various roles, including lawyer, client, expert, or government official.
 They consider ethical issues, exercise independent judgment, and arrive at practical solutions.
 They work collaboratively in groups and, together with their faculty, experienced professionals, and student colleagues, consider the roles that lawyers play in solving clients’ legal, ethical, and practical problems.
-They also focus on methods of law reform.